Jonathan Cerullo

 Jonathan Stuart Cerullo (born December 21, 1960) is an American director and choreographer, executive producer, dramaturge, and former performer.
 Cerullo is known for his work on Broadway, Off-Broadway, and regionally.
-He has also worked in circus, film, and television.
+He has also worked in circus, film, and television and internationally having worked in Canada and Amsterdam.

-Personal life
+Personal Life

-Cerullo received a Bachelor of Fine Arts degree in directing and a Master of Arts from Emerson College in 1982 and 2024.
-He is also the great, great nephew of the Italian operatic soprano Erminia Frezzolini.
+He is a descendant of the broader Frezzolini family, including the Italian operatic soprano Erminia Frezzolini..
+His Grandmother, Maria Frezzolini, born in 1907, in Anguillara Sabazia, Italy emigrated to America and resided in Mt Vernon NY, was a descendant.

 Cerullo's home has been featured in The New York Times with the article by Constance Rosenblum entitled, "Pocket-Sized on West 47th Street", the article was also selected to be part of her book entitled Habitats: Private Lives in the Big City published by NYU Press, March 25, 2013.

-In 2025 he received Emerson College's Distinguished Alumni Award joining an accomplished roster that includes Norman Lear, Jay Leno, and Henry Winkler.
+In 2025 he received Emerson College's Distinguished Alumni Award joining other alumni who have received the award such as Norman Lear, Jay Leno, and Henry Winkler.

 Career

 1986-2014

 Cerullo's first major role was in the US National III tour of the Broadway musical Cats as Skimbleshanks the Railway Cat, which ran from September 1986 to August 1988.
-He was Big Daddy in the West Coast production of Sweet Charity starring TONY award winner, Donna McKechnie.
-Appeared at the Goodspeed Opera House, North Shore Music Theatre, the Ogunquit Playhouse and The Cape Playhouse.
-He was a voting member of the Lucille Lortel Award for Off-Broadway productions, is a member of the Stage Directors and Choreographers Society, the Dramatist Guild and the Actors' Equity Association.
+He was Big Daddy in the West Coast production of Sweet Charity starring Tony Award winner, Donna McKechnie.
+Appeared at the Goodspeed Opera House, North Shore Music Theatre, the Ogunquit Playhouse, and The Cape Playhouse.
+He was a voting member of the Lucille Lortel Award for Off-Broadway productions, is a member of the Stage Directors and Choreographers Society, the Dramatist Guild, and the Actors' Equity Association.

-He made his Broadway debut in 1984, as a Production Assistant on the musical, The Three Musketeers directed and choreographed by TONY award-winning director, Joe Layton, also on Broadway, as a performer, Cerullo was a featured dancer in the 1988 Broadway musical Legs Diamond, starring Peter Allen, and was also featured on the BMG-RCA Original Cast Recording for the musical.
+He made his Broadway debut in 1984, as a Production Assistant on the musical, The Three Musketeers directed and choreographed by TONY Award-winning director, Joe Layton, also on Broadway, as a performer, Cerullo was a featured dancer in the 1988 Broadway musical Legs Diamond, starring Peter Allen, and was also featured on the BMG-RCA Original Cast Recording for the musical.

 In 1992 he was the Dance Captain for Circle in the Square's Broadway production of Anna Karenina. and the Broadway musical, Band In Berlin based on the lives of the Comedian Harmonists.
 Cerullo worked with the late Frank Gorshin on the Broadway production of, "Say Goodnight Gracie", by Rupert Holmes at the Helen Hayes Theatre as his dance instructor and created the soft shoe routine for Gorshin as George Burns.
 In 1992 in Los Angeles Cerullo worked with and taught Uta Hagen, on what was to be her last stage performance for the "Six Dance Lesson in Six Weeks", by Richard Alfieri at the Geffen Playhouse, David Hyde Pierce was her co-star, and the production was choreographed by Kay Cole.
 He later interviewed Kay Cole for TheaterMania.